boeni-industries/aico/docs/concepts/agency/agency-integration.md

 5. `_generate_llm_response()` builds LLM messages (optional system prompt, recent context, current user message) and sends a chat request via the message bus to modelservice.
 6. Streaming responses from modelservice are forwarded back to the API Gateway for the frontend.

 Emotion and personality integration are scaffolded but largely optional today; memory and modelservice are the primary active integrations.
+The conversation engine now also tracks a unified **conversation language signal**:

+- `users.primary_language` (per-user preference, ISO/BCP-47) is loaded into `UserContext.conversation_language`.
+- This `conversation_language` is propagated to memory (`MemoryManager.store_message(..., language=...)`), KG nodes (`kg_nodes.language`), and skill metadata (`skills.supported_languages`) so that future agency components can select prompts, skills, and content in the correct language.

 ### 2.2 Memory and AMS Integration